 - Meaningful Name: Earnest "Earn" Marks.
 A mark is a form of currency, and Earn is doing his best to ensure he and Alfred get rich.

-- Mood Whiplash: Everyone (expect for Earn) has a good laugh at an insane perp in the holding station for drinking toilet water out of a cup.
-However, it gets dark very abruptly when he spits water at a cop and gets beaten and restrained as a result
+- Mood Whiplash: In the episode "Streets on Lock," everyone (expect for Earn) has a good laugh at an insane perp in the holding station for drinking toilet water out of a cup.
+However, it gets dark very abruptly when he spits water at a cop and gets beaten and restrained as a result.

 - Nice to the Waiter: Earn quickly befriends the janitor, Prince, at a radio station when he wants to gain access without his friend who works there realizing.

 - No Celebrities Were Harmed: Teddy Perkins seems to be an analogue for Michael Jackson, being an idiosyncratic former musician with serious Daddy Issues.
 The framed photograph Darius looks at of his brother Benny — or possibly "Teddy" himself — meeting Chuck Berry is an altered version of Jackson and Berry together at a Grammys party in 1978◊.

 - Noodle Incident: While Uncle Willie chastises Earn for his fear of being cut off from Alfred, Willie mentions how some of his family members were in a similar situation in the music business.
 No other specific details are brought up apart from how it ultimately left the relationship of those two in shambles.Willie: Now they don't even talk no more, 'cuz you find out family is business.